 EDUC 3890.
 Individual Study in Education.
 Semi-independent study on selected topics in education.
 May be repeated.
 Consent of instructor required.
 [1-3]

 EDUC 3900.
 Special Topics in Education.
 Explores special issues or topics related to education.
-May be repeated.
+May be repeated with change of topic.
 [1-6]